LeelaKrishna-R/mywebsite/README.md

 ---

 ## ✈️ Todo
-I will update my todo list time to time but you can see what's cooking [here](https://github.com/LeelaKrishna-R/mywebsite/blob/main/todo/todo.md)
+- I will update my todo list time to time
+- You can see the known issues, bugs, improvements planned [here](https://github.com/LeelaKrishna-R/mywebsite/blob/main/todo/todo.md)

 ---